gidden/cyclopts/docs/theory/reactor_request.rst

 ------------------------

-Supply constraint values drive the mass flow with respect to whether flow comes from actual suppliers or the "faux" suppliers (in order to guarantee a feasible solution).
+Supply constraint values drive the mass flow with respect to whether flow comes from actual suppliers or the ^faux^ suppliers (in order to guarantee a feasible solution).
 The total amount needed to fully supply for a commodity can be known after the demands for that commodity are formulated.
 Accordingly, an optimal solution that does not involve faux suppliers can be achieved by setting the